toukea/android-sqlite-access/README.md

 # android-sqlite-access
-android Library to help SQLite db query and Management using a easy and sweet query builder.
+android Library to help SQLite db httpAsyncQuery and Management using a easy and sweet httpAsyncQuery builder.

 #Create Some class to persist.
 ```java